- EMPLOYMENT LAW

 - Advocacy in the Employment Tribunal: Oxford ELA

-- The Duty to make Reasonable Adjustments: Tribunal Members training
+- The Duty to make Reasonable Adjustments and Victimisation: Tribunal Members training

 In addition to sitting as a fee paid Employment Tribunal Judge, Clare has also sat as a Judge to the First-tier Tribunal Immigration and Asylum Chamber.

-Most recently, Clare was appointed a Legally Qualified Chair determining misconduct matters for the Metropolitan Police, Surrey and Kent Constabularies, the British Transport Police, the City of London Police and the Ministry of Defence Police.
+Most recently, Clare was appointed a Legally Qualified Chair determining misconduct matters for the Metropolitan Police, Surrey, Sussex and Kent Constabularies, the British Transport Police, the City of London Police and the Ministry of Defence Police.

 Clare is a member of the disciplinary and lay advisory committees at the College of Optometrists and has acted as the public voice representative to the clinical board of the London Cancer Alliance.

 On a professional level, Clare has pursued her interests in professional regulation by working with the General Chiropractic Council, the College of Optometrists and the Council of the Inns of Court on disciplinary matters.
-She is a member of Lincoln’s Inn, the Employment Law Bar Association and the Personal Injury Bar Association.
+She is a member of Lincoln’s Inn and the Employment Law Bar Association.

 Over the years she has also acted as a part time practitioner lecturer at the Inns of Court School of Law on subjects including negotiation and conference skills.